flily/macaque-lang/README.md

     + Reference item key with identifier, like `hash.key`;
     + Use `hash::key()` to call a member function of a object, like this-call, with the object itself as the first parameter.
+  - `return` statement will act differently in following situations:
+    + In top-level scope, it will return the value as a module for importing.
+    + In IF-statements in top-level scope, it will return the value as the result of the out most IF-statement.
+    + In function body, it will return the value as the result of the function, and terminate the execution of rest code in the function.

 Missing features in Monkey, but not decided to add in Macaque yet:
   - Loop statement, like `while` and `for`, but it can be implemented by recursion.